danielwwong/LeetCode/README.md

 2. Need to check on k and the subscript.
 The array starts from 0, but k starts form 1.
 3. Python's variable is only a name tag.
 The array after inputting to the functions will be altered globally.
 Copy the arrays if needed.
 Use `copy_list = original_list[:]` to copy.
 Knows what it means and how to use slice operator. `:` in Python is a slice operator.
 4. In Python, if you want to delete some list elements.
 For instance, for `a = [1, 2, 3]`, `del a[0 : 2]` will result in `a = [3]`.
 For `a = [1]`, `del a[0 : 1]` will result in `a = []`.
+5. Return the value from recursion should be handled.
+It will only return to one upper layer, will not return to the top layer.
+We should return the value recursively, too.

 May 7th, 2018